Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicDeadLetterQueueReceiver/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
 In this tutorial, we will write a console application to receive dead lettered messages for a ServiceBus queue/subscription using a MessageReceiver.
+The EntityNameHelper.FormatDeadLetterPath method is used for getting the DLQ path for a given queue name/subscription path, for which a message receiver can then be configured.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)